Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

    [consumer/consumer/urls.py](./consumer/consumer/urls.py),
    and finally the upper portion of settings:
    [consumer/consumer/settings.py](./consumer/consumer/urls.py).
-1. Make sure your provider is named `provider.py` or else django-allauth can't find your provider.
+1. Make sure your provider lives in a file called `provider.py` or else django-allauth can't find your provider.
+Also make sure that `provider.py` is in an app that is in the `INSTALLED_APPS` list.
 1. Finally, run both servers.
 The consumer should be using `python manage.py runserver` and the provider/server should be using `python manage.py runserver 8001`.